 While both dependence and addiction involve a compulsive use of a substance, addiction is a more severe condition characterized by a loss of control, negative consequences, and the presence of tolerance and withdrawal.
 Psilocybin is not considered to be physically addictive, However, it can create a psychological dependence, which can lead to addiction if not handled properly.

 Psilocybin addiction is a condition in which an individual compulsively uses the substance despite negative consequences.
 It can manifest in both physical and psychological symptoms.
-Here are some examples of symptoms that may indicate a psilocybin addiction.
+Below are some examples of physical symptoms and psychological symptoms that may indicate a psilocybin addiction.